EnthusiasticTeslim/EnthusiasticTeslim/README.md

          "Live as if you were to die tomorrow.
 Learn as if you were to live forever"
                              - Mahatma Gandhi

-- 🌱 Developing data-driven and physics-based models for materials (small molecules like solvent, ions; big molecules like surfactant, polymers) and processes (like electrodialysis, electrodeionization, capacitive deionization).
+- 🌱 Developing data-driven and physics-based models for materials (small molecules like solvent; big molecules like surfactant, polymers) and processes (like deionization, CO2 reduction).
 - Post PhD, I hope to join an R&D position where I can focus on developing sustainable materials and technologies.

 :bar_chart: My Stats: